inb-co/easy-job/docs/index.md

 * result: the result of the main function
 * logger: some logger object
-so watch out for parameters with the same name because they will be overwritten by these values
-2. task failure means no callback invocation failure of your task will result on ignoring callback invocation if you don't have `**kwargs` in your callback function or you dont have these parameters defined , calling your callback will raise exception. a good callback function :
+so watch out for parameters with the same name because they will be overwritten by these values if you don't have `**kwargs` in your callback function or you dont have these parameters defined , calling your callback will raise exception. a good callback function :